Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Change the second and third lines to point to your Databases on a Server already in use by others.
 Save the Text File with the name AccsCtrl.txt at the Location on the Server specified in the constant declaration line path given above.
 Databases can be in any location on the Server.

 7. Create Desktop Shortcuts to these Files so that you can open them quickly, and edit or view the contents when needed.
-Right-Click on the Desktop, highlight New and select Shortcut from the displayed menu.
-Browse to the location of AccsCtrl.txt file and select it, click OK, click Next then click Finish.
+Right-click on the Desktop, highlight New, and select Shortcut from the displayed menu.
+Browse to the location of the AccsCtrl.txt file and select it, click OK, click Next, then click Finish.

-Let us look into the Logic of the Main Program OpenCloseAlert() and how the File AccsCtrl.txt contents are interpreted and control the execution of the Program.
+Let us look into the Logic of the Main Program OpenCloseAlert() and how the File AccsCtrl.txt is interpreted, and control the execution of the Program.

-• If you have not created the File AccsCtrl.txt at all (as per the declaration Public Const accmsgtxt As String = "h:\inhsys\comlib\AccsCtrl.txt") in the specified location, still you will receive the Alert Messages but you cannot control it by switching Off or On at will.
+• If you have not created the File AccsCtrl.txt at all (as per the declaration Public Const accmsgtxt As String = "h:\inhsys\comlib\AccsCtrl.txt" In the specified location, you will still receive the Alert Messages, but you cannot control them by switching them off or on at will.

 • If you have created the File AccsCtrl.txt but forgot to add the Database Path Name with flag 1 at the end, then the Alerts will not trigger for that Database.

-• If the first line in this file is ALERT=OFF then further lines in this file will not be processed and turn Off Alerts from All Databases.
+• If the first line in this file is ALERT=OFF, then further lines in this file will not be processed and turn off the Alerts from all Databases.

-• If you place the ALERT=OFF statement after a few lines of the Database Path Names (see Step-4) in the Text File then the program always checks the lines above this statement and executes the program OpenCloseAlert() depending on the logic setting (1 or 0) at the Database level.
-But Path Names after this line are ignored and never checked.
+• If you place the ALERT=OFF statement after a few lines of the Database Path Names (see Step 4) in the Text File, then the program always checks the lines above this statement and executes the program OpenCloseAlert().
+This depends on the logic setting (1 or 0) at the Database level.
+But, Path Names after this line are ignored and never checked.

-• If the flag is 0 then Alert Message will be turned off for that Database.
+• If the flag is 0, then the Alert Message will be turned off for that Database.
 Any other value will send it.

-• If you have not created the Logfile AccsLog.txt the program will not generate any error, but the message history is not maintained.
+• If you have not created the Logfile AccsLog.txt, the program will not generate any error, but the message history will not be maintained.
 You can delete old records from this file to keep the file size small on the Server.

-• Create copies of these Files periodically as a backup and keep them in a safe place for restoring, if the active one got corrupted or deleted by mistake.
+• Create copies of these Files periodically as a backup and keep them in a safe place for restoring, if the active one gets corrupted or deleted by mistake.

 The DOS Batch File.